99ltaylor/Accessio/README.md

 <h2>Technology</h2>

-Using Artificial Intelligence, Accessio summarizes text from numerous sources such as government documents, advice websites and online forums.
+Using Artificial Intelligence, Accessio summarises text from numerous sources such as government documents, advice websites and online forums.

 Accessio uses Natural Language Processing algorithms, in a range of supervised and unsupervised models to break down text into instructions, and then maps these into a flow chart.